 But living with integrity requires a solid foundation of values.

-3. Did I do anything this week that I would not want my mother to find out about?
+3. Did I do anything I would not want my mother to learn about this week?

-Growing up, my mom seemed to have a sixth sense about when I was going to do something wrong.
+Growing up, my mom seemed to have a sixth sense of when I would do something wrong.

-She could sense if I was not living up to the values that she had presented to me throughout my life.
+She could sense if I were not living up to the values that she had presented to me throughout my life.

-From my earliest days, she had big dreams for me and knew that a bad character could ruin that possibility.
+She had big dreams for me from my earliest days and knew that a bad character could ruin that possibility.

-When you are examining your choices, are there any that you would be embarrassed for your mother or some other parental figure that you respect to find out about?
+When examining your choices, are there any you would be embarrassed for your mother or some other parental figure you respect to learn about?